alleyinteractive/wp-asset-manager/README.md

 _Attributes_

-💡 Override global attributes, or those defined via `am_define_symbol`, by passing a new value to `am_use_symbol`; remove it entirely by passing a falsy value.
+💡 Override global attributes, or those defined via `am_register_symbol`, by passing a new value to `am_use_symbol`; remove it entirely by passing a falsy value.

 _SVG Sizing_

 Asset Manager will attempt to establish a default size for each SVG, which will be used to calculate the dimensions if only one, or neither, of `height` or `width` is passed to `am_use_symbol`.

 The default size is based on (in order):
-1. The values set in the symbol's `am_define_symbol` attributes array
+1. The values set in the symbol's `am_register_symbol` attributes array
 1. The `height` and `width` attributes from the SVG
 1. The `viewBox` attribute values